Yigenana/opentelemetry-demo/README.md

 Uncomment these EnvVars for the Ads service.
 This will set the sample rate for the service to 0.
+Restart the collector:
+`docker compose restart otel-collector`
-Once the changes are made and the app restarted, verify there are no spans for the ads service.
+Verify there are no spans for the ads service.

+Try adding sampling to another service and inspect the results.

-Head based sampling causes metrics to no longer be calculated.
+Head based sampling causes DD Trace metrics to no longer be accurate.
 Revert the change and let's move on to Tail sampling.

 ### Tail-Based Sampling